 Within each section of this guide, it is suggested that you closely reread a portion of the text with your students.
-Page numbers are given, but since some versions of the books may have different page numbers, the sections to be reread are described by location as well.
+The sections to be reread are described by location within the story since there are no page numbers in these books.
 After rereading the section, there are a few text-dependent questions to be answered by students.